Huegoxaga/notes/finance/README.md

   as they are best able to take or make immediate deliveries.
 - Many producers employ financial analysts to help them analyze commodity market conditions so that they can best manage their inventories to hedge their operational risks and to speculate on future price changes.
 - Many of the producers and consumers of commodities take opposite sides in futures and forward contracts to hedge against change in price in the future.
+- Commodity indices represent futures contracts on commodities such as agriculture, metals and energy
+- The contracts mature and must be replaced over time by other contracts, so the return on commodity futures could be quite different from the return based on changes in the prices of the commodities
+- Weighting Scheme
+  - Some commodity index providers use equal weighting
+    - The Commodity Research Bureau Index
+  - Some other indices weight based on global production values
+    - The S&P GSCI uses a combination of liquidity measures and global production values in its weighting scheme
+  - Others use fixed weights that the index provider determines

 ### Infrastructure